Time and attendance registration overview

 - Enter additional information about absence registrations.

-|If overtime has been calculated for specific workers, the overtime can be allocated to specific jobs during the day.
-This is relevant if job cost is calculated based on worker pay.|
+If overtime has been calculated for specific workers, the overtime can be allocated to specific jobs during the day.
+This is relevant if job cost is calculated based on worker pay.

 Approving registrations using workflow

-You can set up a workflow approval process that automatically approves registrations which comply with workflow rules, leaving only deviations to be handled manually.
+You can set up a workflow approval process that automatically approves registrations that comply with workflow rules, leaving only deviations to be handled manually.
 If workflow approval is activated, the team manager or supervisor submits the calculated registrations for approval.
 The workflow process will generate the appropriate approvals and tasks, and then assign them to the right users and roles as identified in the workflow.
 There are two workflow approvals for time and attendance.

 |Time and attendance days total||The workflow validates registrations against, for example, the expected number of work hours for the day.|